mandb/vanity_gpg/README.md

 Threaded vanity gpg key editor!
 Just choose your regex strings, it will generate keys until it finds a match, then save it!

-Based off of Mayeu (https://gist.github.com/Mayeu/8575504)'s "Dirty Dirty Dirty" implementation.
+A progression of (https://gist.github.com/Mayeu/8575504)'s basic implementation.

 configuration